Langtang North

 It has an area of 1,188 km^{2} and a population of 140,643 at the 2006 census.

 The postal code of the area is 941.

+Climate

+The average yearly temperature of Langtang North LGA is 27 degrees Celsius, and it covers an area of 1188 square kilometers.
+Two separate seasons—the dry and the rainy—are experienced in the area.
+Langtang North LGA receives an estimated 1900 mm of precipitation annually in total.

 History

 In July 2014, "at least 11 persons have been feared killed at Zamadede of Pil-Gani district of Langtang North Local Government Area of Plateau State."
 House of Representatives member Hon.
 Beni Lar, who represents Langtang North and South constituency, "described the Zama Dede community as peace loving and hard working farmers," who are good in produce large/quantity of crops.
 "She wondered why some people would be so cruel to take the lives of innocent citizens, particularly at the time the federal government, through the national conference, was trying to find a lasting solution to clashes between farmers and herdsmen," and "appealed to the people of her constituents to remain law abiding."